China

 Economic giant, environmental disaster?

 China is a land of contradictions.
-It is the world’s largest emitter of greenhouse gases, but is also home to the planet’s biggest and most comprehensive carbon market.
-It has nearly half the world’s coal power stations, but also more installed renewable energy than any other country.1 It leads the world in both environmental destruction, and forest restoration.2
+It is the world’s largest emitter of greenhouse gases, but is also home to the planet’s largest (and still growing) carbon market.
+It has nearly half the world’s coal power stations, but also more installed renewable energy than any other country.1 And although it was home to the original outbreak of COVID-19, China was able to control the disease rapidly and effectively.2

 Yet rapid industrialisation has exacted a heavy environmental cost.
 More than half of China’s groundwater is unsafe for human contact.
 Air pollution kills 1.5 million Chinese every year, or 4400 people every day.
 And dangerous chemicals dumped into rivers have creating thousands of “cancer villages” across the countryside.4